urbit/docs/docs/system/hoon/core/twig/mold.md

 ## Overview

-While Hoon can't check this property statically, any true mold is a *rectifier*: an idempotent function across all nouns.
+While Hoon can't check this property statically, a proper mold is a *rectifier*: an idempotent function across all nouns.
 If the sample of a gate has span `%noun`, and its body obeys the constraint that for any x, `=((mold x) (mold (mold x)))`, it's a